-This Sparkly Princess Word Spacer is perfect for early writers learning how to space their words, as a pointer for sounding out words, or turn it sideways to keep track of what line you’re on when reading!
-Here’s how to make it!
+These word spacers are perfect for early writers learning how to space their words, as a pointer for sounding out words, or turn it sideways to keep track of what line you’re on when reading!
+Here’s how to make two different styles – a sparkly princess wand word spacer, and a handsome military chevron word spacer.

 Sparkly Princess Word Spacer Tutorial